Paris, Texas: Education

-Prairiland ISD also serves a small portion of the town, along with Blossom ISD.

 In addition, Paris Junior College provides postsecondary education.
+The Texas Education Code specifies that all of the Paris city limits is in the community college's service area.
+The TEC additionally specifies that areas in Paris ISD and all of Lamar County are in the college's service area.
 It hosts the Texas Institute of Jewelry Technology, a well-respected school of gemology, horology, and jewelry.
 The Industrial Technology Division offers programs in air conditioning technology, refrigeration technology, agricultural technology, drafting and computer-aided design, electronics, electromechanical technology, and welding technology.